appsparkler/study/GCP/notes.md

 1. What are the advantages of cloud platform?
 1. What are regions and zones?
 1. What are committed-discounts?
 1. What are preemptible VMs?
+What are its advantages and restrictions?

 ## Practical Exercies